decentraland/adr/content/ADR-53-test-collections-in-the-explorer.md

 - WITH_COLLECTIONS: Collections urn or UUIDs comma separated.
 If the collection is an `urn` it should fetch the collection from the catalyst.
 The catalyst to be used will be the one set in the `CATALYST_URL` query param or the connected catalyst if the query param is not set.
 If the collection is a UUID, it should fetch the collection from the `BUILDER_SERVER_URL`.
   `WITH_COLLECTIONS` must work only when the `NETWORK` query parameter is set to `ropsten`.
 E.g: `urn:decentraland:collection1,urn:decentraland:collection2,1234-123123-1231231`.

+## Deprecation Reason

+This ADR has been marked as **Deprecated** as of 2026-03-23 due to the deprecation of the old Decentraland client (unity-renderer).
+The query parameter approach for testing wearable collections described here is specific to the old explorer and no longer applies to the new explorer client (decentraland/unity-explorer).